 Cyber liability insurance provides coverage to mitigate the financial impact of these attacks.

-Anyone who relies on a website to generate sales, such as an e-commerce business, is susceptible to cyber extortion.
-However, if your business operations rely on digital tools, online customer management software, or internal applications, you are also vulnerable to cyber extortion.
+If your business operations rely on digital tools, online customer management software, or internal applications, you are also vulnerable to cyber extortion.

 Similarly, if you rely on access to your customer database and customer relationship management system (CRM), then every hour you can’t access this data is an hour of dead time.
 After several hours, your company could suffer a major financial loss.